 If you’re a fan of a good Boston Cream, here’s a great alternative:

-To keep the jelly-filled goodness going, also make sure to check out our fruit-filled buttery baked donut recipe, too.
+To keep the doughnut goodness going, also make sure to check out these recipes:

 Have you ever had a Berliner before?
 What is your favorite filling to enjoy?
 Let us know in the comments below!